franknaw/Golang-AWS-Lambda-POC/README.md

 # testx
-Proof of Concept for Go and AWS Lambda Service
+Proof of Concept for Golang and AWS Lambda Service

 #### Prerequisites
 1. Install Golang